Eating Disorder Assessment A-1

 Carl provides mostly brief, one-word answers to the interviewer’s questions.
 He is not satisfied with his weight and current eating related habits.
-He feels he is overweight and admits that he often eats in secret.
+Also, he feels overweight and admits that he often eats in secret.

 Eating Disorder Assessment A-6

 Carl claims he is satisfied with his eating patterns.
-Although he sometimes eats in secret and sometimes worries about his weight, he says he has never suffered from an eating disorder.
+He sometimes eats in secret and worries about his weight.
+However, he says he has never suffered from an eating disorder.
 He denies that any of his family members have been diagnosed with eating disorders.

 Using Symptom Media Articles: